Poster

 Xuefei Ning · Zifu Wang · Shiyao Li · Zinan Lin · Peiran Yao · Tianyu Fu · Matthew Blaschko · Guohao Dai · Huazhong Yang · Yu Wang

 Teaching to improve student models (e.g., knowledge distillation) is an extensively studied methodology in LLMs.
-However, for humans, teaching not only improves students but also improves teachers.
-We ask: Can LLMs also learn by teaching (LbT)?
-If yes, we can potentially unlock the possibility of continuously advancing the models without solely relying on human-produced data or stronger models.
-In this paper, we provide a preliminary exploration of this ambitious agenda.
-We show that LbT ideas can be easily incorporated into existing LLM training/prompting pipelines and provide noticeable improvements.
-Specifically, we design three methods, each mimicking one of the three levels of LbT in humans: observing students’ feedback, learning from the feedback, and learning iteratively, with the goals of improving answer accuracy without training and improving models’ inherent capability with fine-tuning.
-The findings are rather encouraging.
-For example, similar to LbT in human, we see that: (1) LbT can induce weak-to-strong generalization: strong models can improve themselves by teaching other weak models; (2) Diversity in students is important: teaching multiple students could be better than teaching one student or the teacher itself.
-We hope that this early promise can inspire future research on LbT and more broadly adopting the advanced techniques in education to improve LLMs.
+However, in human education, teaching enhances not only the students but also the teachers by fostering more rigorous and clearer reasoning, as well as deeper knowledge building.
+We ask: Can LLMs also learn by teaching (LbT) for better reasoning?
+If the answer is yes, we can potentially unlock the possibility of continuously advancing the models without solely relying on human-produced data or stronger models.
+In this paper, we provide a preliminary exploration of this question.
+We show that LbT ideas can be incorporated into existing LLM training/prompting pipelines and bring improvements.
+Specifically, we design three methods, each mimicking one of the three levels of LbT: observing students' feedback, learning from the feedback, and learning iteratively, with the goal of improving answer accuracy without training or improving models' inherent capability with fine-tuning.
+We reveal some findings: (1) Teaching materials that make it easier for students to learn (via in-context learning) have clearer and more accurate logic; (2) Weak-to-strong generalization: LbT might help improve strong models by teaching weak models; (3) Diversity in students might help: teaching multiple students could be better than teaching a single student or the teacher alone.
+We hope that our exploration can inspire future research on LbT and, more broadly, the adoption of advanced education techniques to improve LLMs.
+The code and website are at https://github.com/imagination-research/lbt and https://sites.google.com/view/llm-learning-by-teaching.

 Live content is unavailable.
 Log in and register to view live content